spryker/spryker-docs/docs/scu/dev/connect-spryker-code-upgrader/connect-spryker-code-upgrader-to-an-azure-managed-project.md

 ---

-To connect the Spryker CI manually using a Azure access token, follow the steps below.
+To connect the Spryker Code Upgrader manually using a Azure access token, follow the steps below.

 ## Prerequisites